kbvss/SQL-Employee-Information/README.md

 # SQL Employyee Information Database
 This repository holds the code and queries for this project

-# As part of this project I ran queries to explore the data using SELECT, FROM, WHERE and JOIN statements
+# I ran queries to explore the data using SELECT, FROM, WHERE and JOIN statements

 Show the top 3 rows of the data